Genetic Variation Program

 The Genetic Variation Program supports research aimed at:

-- Discovering and typing single nucleotide polymorphisms (SNPs) and other forms of genetic variation on a large scale across the genome.
+- Discovering and typing single nucleotide polymorphisms (SNPs), indels, and other forms of genetic variation on a large scale across the genome.

 - Developing high-resolution maps of genetic variation and haplotypes.

-- Developing statistical methods to relate genetic variation to phenotype.
+- Developing statistical methods to relate genetic variation to phenotypes, disease, and function.

 Genetic Variation Program Funding Opportunities